-Gains or losses arising from disposal of Property, Plant and Equipment are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit and loss when the asset is disposed.
+Gains or losses arising from disposal of Property, plant and equipment are measured as the difference between the net disposal proceeds and the carrying amount of the asset and are recognized in the statement of profit and loss when the asset is disposed.

-(c) Intangible assets
+(C) Intangible assets

-Intangible assets including software licenses of enduring nature and contractual rights acquired separately are measured on initial recognition at cost, Following initial recognition, intangible assets are carried at cost less accumulated amortization and accumulated impairment losses, if any.
+Intangible assets including software licenses of enduring nature and acquired contractual rights are measured on initial recognition at cost.
+Following initial recognition, intangible assets are carried at cost less accumulated amortization and accumulated impairment losses, if any.
 Cost comprises the purchase price and any directly attributable cost of bringing the asset to its working condition for its intended use.